corda/corda-cli-plugin-host/PluginGuidelines.md

 ## Plugin Location

 Develop plugins in the [corda-runtime-os](https://github.com/corda/corda-runtime-os) repository under the `tools:plugins:` module.
-Under this module please create a new module for your plugin, and add it to `settings.gradle` in the project root.
+Under this module create a new module for your plugin, and add it to `settings.gradle` in the project root.

 ## Starting With Gradle